panda3d/panda3d-docs/programming/finite-state-machines/advanced-fsm-tidbits.rst

    forceTransition()
    -----------------

-   There is also a method ``fsm.forceTransition()``.
+   There is also a method :py:meth:`fsm.forceTransition() <direct.fsm.FSM.FSM.forceTransition>`.
    This is similar to ``demand()`` in that it never fails and does not have a return value, but it's different in that it completely bypasses the filter function.
 You should therefore only pass an uppercase state name (along with any optional arguments) to forceTransition, never a lowercase input string.
    The FSM will always transition to the named state, even if it wouldn't otherwise be allowed.
 Thus, ``forceTransition()`` can be useful in special cases to skip to another state that's not necessarily connected to the current state (for instance, to handle emergency cleanup when an exception occurs).
-Be careful that you don't overuse ``forceTransition()``, though; consider whether ``demand()`` would be a better choice.
+Be careful that you don't overuse ``forceTransition()``, though;
+   consider whether ``demand()`` would be a better choice.
 If you find yourself making lots of calls to ``forceTransition()``, it may be that your filter functions (or your defaultTransitions) are poorly written and are disallowing what should be legitimate state transitions.

    Filtering the optional arguments
    --------------------------------